 - If you don’t have air-conditioning, visit a cool place like a library, shopping centre or cinema.

 - Figure out which room in your house is the coolest (this will often be on the ground floor on the south side).

 - Use your stove and oven as little as possible.

 - Keep an eye on the weather forecast.

 Where to seek help

 - If you become very unwell, contact your doctor or go to the nearest hospital emergency department.
-If you think your symptoms are serious, call triple zero (000) for an ambulance immediately.
+If you think your symptoms are serious, call triple zero (000) and ask for an ambulance immediately.

 - You can read more about hot weather risks here and looking after babies in hot weather here.

 Watch this video from the Victorian Government's Department of Health and Human Services to learn more about extreme heat.